Live We're live on YouTube Sunday Service Join Live

 If you are a California resident, you have additional rights under the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA).
 The categories of personal information we collect are described in Section 1 above and include: identifiers (name, email, IP address); payment and financial information; internet/network activity (browsing history on our Site); geolocation data (general); and sensitive personal information (prayer requests, health information voluntarily provided).

-Your rights include: right to know what personal information we collect, use, and disclose; right to delete; right to correct; right to limit use of sensitive personal information; and right to opt out of the sale or sharing of personal information.
-DC Georgia does not sell or share personal information as defined under the CPRA.
+Your rights include: right to know what personal information we collect, use, and disclose; right to delete; right to correct; right to limit use of sensitive personal information; and right to opt out of the "sale" or "sharing" of personal information for cross-context behavioral advertising.
 We will honor a 12-month lookback period for requests to know.
 To exercise your rights, contact us at admin@dcgeorgia.org.
 We will respond within 45 days (extendable by an additional 45 days with notice).

 European Residents (GDPR)